-1. .
-Number of Authorisation: Date: 2.
-M/s is here Authorisation based on: (a) overall Extended Producer Re(b) proposed target for collection esponsibility Producer Responsibility у - 3.
-The Authorisation shall be valid with following conditions: l for a period d of years fro om date of is ssue
+1. Number of Authorisation:

+- 2. M/s. ------ is hereby granted Extended Producer Responsibility Authorisation based on: - (a) overall Extended Producer Responsibility plan - (b) proposed target for collection of e-waste - 3.
+The Authorisation shall be valid for a period of \\\\\years from date of issue with following conditions: - (i) you shall strictly follow the approved Extended Producer Responsibility plan, a copy of which is enclosed herewith;

-- (i) you shall strictly follow the approved Extended Producer Responsibility plan, a copy of which is enclosed herewith; - (ii) you shall ensure that collection mechanism or centre are set up or designated as per the details given in the Extended Producer Responsibility plan.
-Information on collection mechanism/centre including the state-wise setup should be provided; - (iii) you shall ensure that all the collected e-waste is channelised to authorised dismantler or recycler designated as per the details.
-Information on authorised dismantler or recycler designated state-wise should be provided; - (iv) you shall maintain records, in Form-2 of these Rules, of e-waste and make such records available for scrutiny by Central Pollution Control Board; - (v) you shall file annual returns in Form-3 to the Central Pollution Control Board on or before 30th day of June following the financial year to which that returns relates; - (vi) General Terms & Conditions of the Authorisation:
+(ii) you shall ensure that collection mechanism or centre are set up or designated as per the details given in the Extended Producer Responsibility plan.
+Information on collection mechanism/centre including the state-wise setup should be provided;

+(iii) you shall ensure that all the collected e-waste is channelised to authorised dismantler or recycler designated as per the details.
+Information on authorised dismantler or recycler designated state-wise should be provided;

+(iv) you shall maintain records, in Form-2 of these Rules, of e-waste and make such records available for scrutiny by Central Pollution Control Board;

+(v) you shall file annual returns in Form-3 to the Central Pollution Control Board on or before 30th day of June following the financial year to which that returns relates;

+(vi) General Terms & Conditions of the Authorisation: